srl-ethz/mobilerack-interface/SoftTrunk/README.md

     1. The generated URDF file can be previewed with `roslaunch rviz.launch` in the /urdf directory
         1. add RobotModel, and choose base_frame as fixed frame to view robot.
 (By pressing ctrl-s in RVIZ, this configuration will be saved and you won't have to do it again)
         ![](./img/rviz.png)
+1. run characterization process and update values with the results
 1. run experiment

 # OS